The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 In Pascal’s France, the religious choice was to believe in the Western concept of God or not to believe in it.

 Saka (2018, 190–191) [writes] that “Pascal's peers knew of Greco-Roman paganism, Judaism, Islam, new-world paganism, and multiple brands of Protestantism; they knew of alleged Satanism … and they knew, from their acquaintance with the foregoing, that still other religions could readily be hypothesized.”
 But still there is the issue of what probabilities should be assigned to alternative deities.
-(SEP)
+(Stanford Encyclopedia of Philosophy)

 Few people contemplated a return to the old pagan belief systems.
 Neoplatonism was still a powerful idea, yet Augustine had already integrated Plato into early Christianity, and Aquinas had already integrated Aristotle into Medieval Christianity.
 The complexity of Hinduism and the subtlety of Daoism were more or less unknown.
 For instance, the main Sanskrit texts were translated only in the 18th and 19th centuries.
 This is key to the historical context — and limits — of his wager, since in it God operates in the tradition of a jealous and anthropomorphic God who gives Grace only to believers.
 Such a strict religious system is alien to the questioning in the Vedas, to the many paths in Yoga, and to the doubts and speculations of Daoism.